 We all have an internal clock, better known as the circadian rhythm.
 That rhythm is the 24-hour internal clock that helps regulate our sleeping and feeding patterns.
 Twice a year, we have to adjust our internal clocks due to the time changes known as daylight saving time and fall-back.

-Good news – this time change is definitely much easier on the body, but it can still cause some issues.
+"Falling back'' is definitely much easier on the body than "springing forward," but it can still cause some issues.
 Most people don’t realize that light interacts with our internal clock and serves as a cue for our bodies to wake up.
 If you’re one that needs a full eight to 10 hours of sleep, finding a way to block the earlier morning sunlight outside your bedroom is important.

 On the flip side, there is a great health benefit to earlier light, that is if you take advantage of it.
 Mornings are usually very hurried as we rush around getting ready for work or taking the kids to school.
 With earlier days, there’s more time for morning exercise and exposure to sunlight, which keeps our internal clocks in sync.
 Think about establishing a daily exercise routine, which can help you sleep more soundly and is beneficial to your overall health.